omarsar/os/README.md

 ### :point_right: About

-This is a friendly handbook that is useful for familiarizing with the basics of **Operating System Concepts**.
+This is a friendly handbook which is useful for familiarizing yourself with the basics of **Operating System Concepts**.
 I am preparing this handbook as part of ["The Bit Series"](http://elvissaravia.com/books/).
 Read more about our manifesto [here](http://elvissaravia.com/books/).
 Also, feel free to submit pull requests as there might be plenty of grammatical errors, spelling errors, and even inconsistencies in the content.
-I will try to update it as frequently as possible.
+I will try to update the book as frequently as possible.
 I am also keeping a log of my continuous updates [here](https://github.com/omarsar/os/blob/master/log.md).
-It is tough doing this alone, so I am definitely awarding credits for any contributions.
+It is tough doing this alone, so I am definitely crediting anyone for their contributions.

 ### :point_right: Table of Content